JDilling3r/Ransumware/README.md

 - Create persistence
 - Edit anything above or below User's Desktop folder.

 # To Do
 - Create gui layer to edit and dynamically create compiled code
 - Clean code
 - Add auto-clean up count down (desired effect lasting x minutes long upon running then self destruct)
+- Create Beacon Object File for use with CobaltStrike

 # AV
 - Although nothing truly malicious is happening, Norton AV flags for file manipulation (Mcafee, WindowsDefender does not)